From Entity Reliability to Clean Feedback: An Entity-Aware Denoising Framework Beyond Interaction-Level Signals: Experiments

 \subsubsection{Implementation Details}

-We conducted all experiments on an NVIDIA 4090 GPU using the Adam optimizer~\cite{Adam}.
-We set the embedding size to 32, learning rate to $10^{-3}$, batch size to 2048, and negative sampling rate ($k$) to 1.
-For CrossDenoise, we tuned hyperparameters $\alpha$ and $\beta$ within the range $[0, 5]$.
-The optimal values are listed in Table~\ref{tab:optimal_hyperparameters} in the Appendix~\ref{sec:hyperparameterAnalysis}.
-All results are averaged over five runs for stability and reliability.
+All experiments were conducted on an NVIDIA 4090 GPU using the Adam optimizer~\cite{Adam}.
+The embedding size was set to 32, the learning rate to $10^{-3}$, the batch size to 2048, and the negative sampling rate ($k$) to 1.
+For EARD, we tuned the hyperparameters $\alpha$ and $\beta$ within the range $[0, 5]$.
+The optimal configurations are reported in Table~\ref{tab:optimal_hyperparameters} in Appendix~\ref{sec:hyperparameterAnalysis}.
+To ensure stability and reliability, all results are averaged over five independent runs.